njk510/smartpad/README.md

 If done before due date, person gets 15 points.
 One due date 10 points.
 After due date, start to reduce 1 point each day.

---Connect to bank account (100 points translate to $10)

 Users can input data and assign tasks to their "friends"

 Assign due dates, after which assignee gets alerted